What can $500 get you in the Antigua Guatemala real estate rental market? A lot turns out.

 If you find an unfurnished apartment at a great price, think twice about buying expensive furniture.
 There isn’t an active Craigslist market here, so you may have to sell it at deeply discounted prices if you find any takers.

-$500 House: Kitchen came partly furnished, with just a fridge.
+$500 House: The kitchen came partly furnished, with just a fridge.
 We bought a small gas stove (Q2,500), which we took with us to the next house.
 This kitchen was huge and had scores of cabinets.

 By the way, if a house is advertised as having “Linea Blanca” appliances, it means they’ve furnished it with top-of-the-line kitchen equipment.
 Linea Blanca is the high-end appliance brand here, so it’s worth paying a few extra dollars if the house comes equipped with them.
 Our house didn’t, though the fridge was serviceable.

 $500 House: This house had TONS of closet space.
 In fact, too much.
 We never needed to throw anything away, because we could just stash it on yet another shelf.
-Bedrooms were huge.
-Master bedroom was TOO big.
+The bedrooms were huge.
+The master bedroom was TOO big.
 And when you don’t have furniture to fill it up, the room feels even bigger.

-$125 House: This two-bedroom house came with a closet “nook” on each bedroom.
-No shelves, or place to hang our clothes from.
-This meant a trip to “El Mastil“, Antigua Guatemala’s biggest hardware store and to Aserradero Lorenzi, a sawmill where you can buy all kinds of wood.
-They’re’ conveniently located right next to each other on Avenida Recoleccion, right behind the Mercado.
+$125 House: This two-bedroom house came with a closet “nook” in each bedroom.
+No shelves, or place to hang our clothes.
+This meant a trip to “El Mastil”, Antigua Guatemala’s biggest hardware store, and to Aserradero Lorenzi, a sawmill where you can buy all kinds of wood.
+They’re conveniently located right next to each other on Avenida Recoleccion, right behind the Mercado.

 We took some measurements at home and went to the sawmill.
 After we explained to them what we wanted to do, we picked out the cheapest panels available (melamine) and had them cut to exact measurements.